Loomie/codebreaker-game/README.md

 The server runs on port 12034.
 So point your browser to `http://<yourserver>:12034/`

+To run the process in the background just append an ampersand.
+To read the output redirect it into a log file:

+    node server.mjs >server.log &

 ## Stop

 To stop the foreground server press CTRL + C.